zlnew/horizonx-server/README.md

 - Each collector degrades gracefully—missing or unreadable inputs yield zeros rather than crashing the agent.
 - Collected fields:
   - CPU: usage and per-core %, frequency (MHz), power (W) from RAPL/hwmon, temp (C), and spec from `/proc/cpuinfo`/cpufreq.
-  - GPU: busy percent from `/sys/class/drm`, VRAM total/used (MB), temp/power from hwmon, and spec via `lspci`.
+  - GPU: busy percent from `/sys/class/drm`, VRAM total/used (MiB), temp/power from hwmon, and spec via `lspci`.
-  - Memory: totals/available/used (GB), swap (GB), and DIMM specs from `dmidecode`.
+  - Memory: totals/available/used (GiB, binary), swap (GiB, binary), and DIMM specs from `dmidecode`.
-  - Disk: total/free/used (GB) from the root filesystem and NVMe temp (C) when available.
+  - Disk: total/free/used (GB, decimal) from the root filesystem and NVMe temp (C) when available.
+  - Network: upload/download rates (Mbps, aggregated bits/s) from `/proc/net/dev` for non-loopback interfaces.
   - System: hostname, OS pretty name, kernel version, uptime seconds.
-  - Network: placeholder struct present in the payload but not yet populated.

 ### Endpoint